maleksaati/Analysis-of-Seattle-AirBnB-Dataset/README.md

 we use in this analysis 2 files:

  1. listings.csv , contains data about homestay.
- 2. calendar.csv, contains calendar a nd price for listings homestay.
+ 2. calendar.csv, contains calendar and price for listings homestay.

 **Project Motivation**